timbslr/8-Bit-Breadboard-Computer/docs/index.md

 <br>

 As the name already tells, this computer is based on an 8-Bit approach, which means that every number that this computer can store or compute arithmetic or logic with is in the range of -128 to 127 or 0 to 255, depending on the interpretation of the number (signed or unsigned).
 This means that all the registers, the bus, the memory and the ALU are 8-Bit long. <br>
 There is one exception: With 8 bits, you wouldn't be able to write bigger programs, as each program could only use a maximum of 256 bytes.
 But some instructions are up to three bytes long, and I wanted to have a RAM besides ROM.
-So I decided to double the addresses bits, resulting in a 16-Bit address.
+So I decided to double the addresses bits, resulting in a 16-Bit address, which is stored in little-endian format in memory.
 This means that the [Program Counter](modules/pc.html), the [Memory Address Register](modules/mar.html) and the [Stack Pointer](modules/sp.html) are 16-Bit long.
 Each of them is split up into a high and a low byte, so addresses can be transferred over the bus in two steps.

 ## Color Coding